Pomegranate Seed Oil: 7 Major Skin Benefits, Uses & DIY Masks

 "It also promotes the synthesis of collagen and elastin, and it promotes skin regeneration, tissue repair, and wound healing," says King.
 Why is this?
 Well, as we've noted, the oil contains vitamin C. Vitamin C is actually a very important nutrient for collagen production: It's an essential part of the collagen synthesis process.
-But it doesn't just stimulate collagen production; it stabilizes the collagen you have, leading to overall wrinkle reduction.
+But it doesn't just stimulate collagen production; it stabilizes the collagen2 you have, leading to overall wrinkle reduction.

 How to use pomegranate seed oil in your skin care routine.

 Lucky for you, pomegranate seed oil is a very common addition to skin care products as it is.
 (You may be using something with the ingredient, and you don't even know it!)
 Because of its popularity in skin care items, this is likely the easiest way to incorporate it.
 "Moisturizing serums and facial oils can contain pomegranate seed oil and are easy to incorporate into your skin care routine," says King.